Music of Dance Dance Revolution (2013–present)

-There are ten new songs revealed through the location tests of Dance Dance Revolution (2013).
+Originally from September 2012, there were 10 all-new songs revealed through the location tests of Dance Dance Revolution (2013).
 Two are only playable in Final Stage through special requirements.
 Two licensed songs have recently been revealed through advertising materials of the game.
 During the game's showcase in Japan Amusement Expo 2013 (JAEPO 2013), five more songs were revealed, three of which are licenses while the others are all Konami Originals.

-The song list is split into two folders: the 2013 and the 2014 versions.
-In DDR 2013, there are 102 new songs of 599 total.
-Most of the songs from previous versions returned, though there are a total of 19 songs that have been removed.
-In DDR 2014, there are 94 new songs of 671 total.
-Most of the songs from previous versions returned and some songs are moved to the newer version, though there are a total of 22 songs that have been removed.
+Depending on the version, the tracks are split into multiple folders, including the ones split between the 2013 and the 2014 versions.
+From DDR 2013, there were 102 new songs of 610 total.
+Most of the songs from previous versions returned, although 20 songs have been removed since their publish date.
+From DDR 2014, there were 94 new songs of 682 total.
+Most of the songs from previous versions returned and some songs are moved to the newer version, though there are a total of 47 songs that have been removed.

-Dance Dance Revolution A features 157 new songs of 809 total (129 new songs of 773 total in the North American release and 119 new songs of 761 total in the European release).
+Dance Dance Revolution A features 155 new songs of 820 total (127 new songs of 784 total in the North American release and 67 new songs of 630 (667 in Event Mode) total in the European release).
 3 of them were available for play within a limited time period in Dance Dance Revolution (2014) as promotion.
 The promotional teaser for the game confirmed the following artists who composed the game's music: U1-ASAMi, Captain KING, DJ TOTTO, Musical Cosmology, Sota F., L.E.D.-G, Zodiac Fall, TAG, Nekomata Master, and CLUB SPICE.
 Most of the songs that made their Dance Dance Revolution arcade release debut on Dance Dance Revolution X3 VS 2ndMix, Dance Dance Revolution (2013), and Dance Dance Revolution (2014) have finally made their North American and European Dance Dance Revolution arcade release debut, including songs that have never been on a North American or European Dance Dance Revolution release have finally made their North American and European Dance Dance Revolution release debut, as those games were never released in those regions.
 Also, this marks the North American and European Dance Dance Revolution arcade release debut of I'm so Happy and Theory of Eternity from Dance Dance Revolution X2 as those songs weren't available on the North American and European arcade releases of the game due to the lack of e-Amusement in those regions.
 All Dancemania licenses have been removed due to their licenses expiring, making Dance Dance Revolution A the first core arcade Dance Dance Revolution title to have no traditional Dancemania licenses in it.